 We compare income protection from the UK's leading providers including Aviva, Legal & General, Friends Life and many more.
 This means you'll be able to find the best income protection policy for you.
 We've cut our commission by 75%, so you'll always find us cheaper than the main comparison sites.
 That means an identical product from the same provider for less.
-Click to give us your information - all we need from you is your age, profession, the amount of cover you’d like and the type of protection - and see how much you can save.

 Income protection cover with a guaranteed premium means the amount you pay stays the same throughout the policy term.
 The premium will only go up if you increase the cover.
 Most policies like this cost slightly more to start with, but provide you with the assurance that prices won't change.

 A policy like this will be reviewed at set periods, typically every five years, at which point your premiums could go up or down.
 You may find, however, that premium payments will start off cheaper than with guaranteed Income Protection cover, and any changes in your health will not affect the reviews.

 Need Income Protection Advice call today on 01639 860111

 If any personal issues, such as health conditions, family arrangements or the size of your estate, mean that your financial situation is complex, you may benefit from personalised financial advice.

 As independent financial advisers based in South Wales, we can provide guidance in these areas to help you effectively manage your finances and find the Income Protection policy that will give you the security you need.